 While you’re applying for a mortgage, it’s important to keep your day job.
 Mortgage providers won’t approve your mortgage without proof you can make your payments.
 A full-time job is the best way to prove that, as it guarantees your income long-term.
 Having been with an employer for a long time will also help your application, though it’s not the only thing that matters.
 If you’re applying for a mortgage with your partner, both of you having full-time jobs is ideal.

-If you’re employed on a casual basis or are a freelancer, it might be worth looking for a permanent role for the duration of your mortgage application, even if it’s just part-time.
+If you’re employed on a casual basis, it might be worth looking for a permanent role for the duration of your mortgage application, even if it’s just part-time.
 Getting a great mortgage with a low rate can save you tens of thousands of dollars, so it could be worth finding some more stable employment while you finish your application.

 4. Pay down existing debt